 Property taxes are levied October 1 on the assessed property value as of the prior January 1 for all real and business personal property located in the district in conformity with Subtitle E, Texas Property Tax Code.
 Taxes are due on receipt of the tax bill and are delinquent if not paid before February 1 of the year following the year in which imposed.
 On January 31 of each year, a tax lien attaches to property to secure the payment of all taxes, penalties, and interest ultimately imposed.
 The District's property taxes are billed and collected by the Tax Appraisal District of Bell County.
-Property tax revenues are considered available (1) when they become due or past due and receivable within the current period and (2) when they are expected to be collected during a 60-day period at the close of the District's fiscal year.

-The net assessed value after adjustments, based on 100 percent of the assessed valuation of real and personal property within the District on the 2017 tax roll, was \$18,057,233,710.
-The 2017 tax rate of \$0.00385 per \$100 valuation was assessed and allocated to the General Fund.
-The resulting tax levy was \$695,203.
+The net assessed value after adjustments, based on 100 percent of the assessed valuation of real and personal property within the District on the 2018 tax roll, was \$18,670,513,065.
+The 2018 tax rate of \$0.00383 per \$100 valuation was assessed and allocated to the General Fund.
+The resulting tax levy was \$715,109.

 Deferred tax revenue is reported as deferred inflows of resources (Note 1.D.5 para 2) by the District on its Governmental Funds balance sheet under the General Fund and arises when potential revenue does not meet the "measurable" and "available" criteria for recognition in the current period.
 In subsequent periods, when both revenue recognition criteria are met, the liability for the deferred tax revenue is removed from the balance sheet and the revenue is recognized.
-The current Deferred Inflow of Resources is \$28,293.
+The current Deferred Inflow of Resources is \$21,738.